 So, ready to buy a boat?
 Before your emotions get the best of you, keep in mind that owning a boat demands your full attention.
 It starts when you entertain the thought of buying one and continues throughout the life of your ownership.

 Here are a few tips for buying and getting the most out of a boat.

 When is the best time to buy?

 That depends on a few factors.
 Do you prefer the low-pressure offseason, when sellers may be more willing to wheel and deal?
 Perhaps it’s more about when a third-party seller has the one you want.
-Or maybe you'd be inclined to take in the glitz and glam of a boat show early next year, depending on the state of the world.
-(Big boat expos could very well be postponed or canceled in 2021.)
+Or maybe you'd be inclined to take in the glitz and glam of a boat show early next year.
 It really comes down to when everything lines up for your situation.